isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Compatibility+with+VST+2.x+or+VST+1.md

 ## Q: Does VST 3 include variable Input/Output processing like processVariableIo of VST 2?

 Not in version 3.1.0, we plan something in this direction later.
-(Note: this variableIO processing was for example for time stretching plug-ins).
+(Note: this variableIO processing was, for example, for time stretching plug-ins).

 ---